rapyuta-robotics/rapyuta-io-docs/hugo/content/dev-tutorials/local-comm-broker.md

 how to have multi-device communication within same LAN.

 ## Learning objectives
-This tutorial will show how to deploy a broker package locally for inter device communication using [rapyuta.io console](https://console.rapyuta.io).
+This tutorial will show you how to deploy a broker package locally for inter device communication using [rapyuta.io console](https://console.rapyuta.io).

 ## Prerequisites